Hu Zaobin: Personal

 In 1914, he became active in the Kuomintang (Nationalist Party) and married his first wife, Tan Fun-kwei in an arranged marriage.
 They had four daughters, three of whom survived childhood.

 In 1933, he met his second wife, Ng Wai-chun in Singapore and they got married.
 Together, they bore three daughters and one son.

 Death

 When the Japanese troops occupied Hong Kong in 1942.
-Wu attempted to sneak back into rural China with his family but despite of his disguise, he was caught and had his paintings confiscated.
+Wu attempted to sneak back into rural China with his family but despite his disguise, he was caught and had his paintings confiscated.
 He was pressured to help with the Japanese propaganda campaign but refused.
 Hu somehow managed to sneak out to Gianmun and later to Haipeng.
 He was infected by a deadly disease there and died at the age of 45 with his family beside him.
 Righteousness Permits No Turning Back was finished during that time.

 Wu's family later emigrated to Canada and the United States.